hhuynh15/hhuynh15.github.io/_posts/2022-03-21-rust-server-in-docker-on-aws.md

 ## Launching a Cloud Instance
 ---

-- Once logged into your AWS account you can use the search bar at the top of the page and search for "EC2".
+1. Once logged into your AWS account you can use the search bar at the top of the page and search for "EC2".
-- Select the first option and it will take you to the EC2 page.
+2. Select the first option and it will take you to the EC2 page.
-- Click the large orange button that says "Launch instances" on the top right.
+3. Click the large orange button that says "Launch instances" on the top right.
-- Scroll down until you see "Ubuntu Server 18.04 LTS (HVM), SSD Volume Type" and select it.
+4. Scroll down until you see "Ubuntu Server 18.04 LTS (HVM), SSD Volume Type" and select it.
-- When selecting which CPU type it's important to select one that can accomodate the size of your server.
+5. When selecting which CPU type it's important to select one that can accomodate the size of your server.
-- Since this is for demonstration purposes I will be selecting the "r5a large" type which can handle about 16 players.
+6. Since this is for demonstration purposes I will be selecting the "r5a large" type which can handle about 16 players.
-- After seclecting your CPU and memory hit next on the bottom right until you reach the "Add Storage" page.
+7. After seclecting your CPU and memory hit next on the bottom right until you reach the "Add Storage" page.
-- Here you change the size of your instance to 30 GiB.
+8. Here you change the size of your instance to 30 GiB.
-- Now you can hit "Review and Launch" and then launch your new instance.
+9. Now you can hit "Review and Launch" and then launch your new instance.
-- A screen will pop up asking you if you want to "Select an existing key pair or create a new key pair".
+10. A screen will pop up asking you if you want to "Select an existing key pair or create a new key pair".
-- Since this is our first time launching an instance, select "Create a new key pair".
+11. Since this is our first time launching an instance, select "Create a new key pair".
-- Set whatever name you want for the key pair name.
+12. Set whatever name you want for the key pair name.
-- Press "Download Key Pair" and it will go to your downloads folder.
+13. Press "Download Key Pair" and it will go to your downloads folder.
-- You might have to wait several minutes before your instance is launched and is accessible.
+14. You might have to wait several minutes before your instance is launched and is accessible.

 ## Installing Docker and Launching Your Rust Server
 ---

-- In order to access your new instance you will need to use the key pair you created and downloaded earlier.
-- You will need to modify the permissions of the private key so that you can use it.
-- If you are on Linux, simply navigate to the folder where your key file is located and type the following command:
+In order to access your new instance you will need to use the key pair you created and downloaded earlier.
+The permissions of the private key will need to be modified so that you can use it.
+If you are on Linux, simply navigate to the folder where your key file is located and type the following command:

 ```bash
 sudo chmod 400 {Private key name}.pem
 ```

-- On Windows you will have to modify the permissions of the file by right clicking the file then selecting properties and under the security tab hit "Advanced".
-- On the new window that pops up you must remove permissions from "Users".
+On Windows you will have to modify the permissions of the file by right clicking the file then selecting properties and under the security tab hit "Advanced".
+On the new window that pops up you must remove permissions from "Users".
 This is how it looks on my desktop:

 ![Advanced Window](/hv0ncC1.png){: width="586" height="114" }

-- Select "Users" and hit "Remove".
-- Go back to your AWS instances page and look for your "Public IPv4 DNS".
+Select "Users" and hit "Remove" then go back to your AWS instances page and look for your "Public IPv4 DNS".
 It will look something like this:

 ![IPv4 Public DNS](/2O9Zc8O.png){: width="1715" height="70" }

-- You will need the "Public IPv4 DNS" to connect to your instance.
-- Once completed you can open your terminal or command prompt and navigate to the folder with your private key.
-- Enter the following command to connect to your instance:
+You will need the "Public IPv4 DNS" to connect to your instance.
+Once completed you can open your terminal or command prompt and navigate to the folder with your private key.
+Enter the following command to connect to your instance:

 ```bash
 ssh -i {Private key name}.pem ubuntu@{Public IPv4 DNS}
 ```

-- If everything is successful you should be greeted with a "Welcome to Ubuntu 18.04.6 LTS" message in your terminal.
-- First thing we will be doing is running the two following commands:
+If everything is successful you should be greeted with a "Welcome to Ubuntu 18.04.6 LTS" message in your terminal.
+And the first thing we will be doing is running the two following commands:

 ```bash
 sudo apt update
 sudo apt upgrade
 ```

-- This will update and upgrade our repositories and repository libraries.
-- Next we will install Docker:
+This will update and upgrade our repositories and repository libraries.
+Next we will install Docker:

 ```bash
 sudo apt install docker.io
 ```

-- Let's launch our Rust server for the first time!
+Let's launch our Rust server for the first time!

 ```bash
 sudo docker run --name rust-server didstopia/rust-server
 ```

-- What this does is, first download the lastest rust-server image from Docker Hub (a public repository of Docker images), then it starts a new rust-server container, giving it the name "rust-server".
-- This might take a while as you are starting your server for the first time.
-- To stop your server you can use:
+What this does is, first download the lastest rust-server image from Docker Hub (a public repository of Docker images), then it starts a new rust-server container, giving it the name "rust-server".
+This might take a while as you are starting your server for the first time.
+To stop your server you can use:

 ```bash
 sudo docker stop rust-server
 ```

-- To see a full list of Docker commands  you can use:
+To see a full list of Docker commands  you can use:

 ```bash
 sudo docker help